 - 1. nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition-based therapy; - 2.
 Food of any kind, infant formula, standard milk-based formula, and donor breast milk.
-This exclusion does not apply to enteral formula and other modified food products for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional
+This exclusion does not apply to specialized enteral formula for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional Coverage Details.

-Coverage Details.